Code-Institute-Submissions/andreagorsche-chachach-_teacher_AugResub/README.md

 Although I think it was mentioned in the class that one function can call on other functions, I realized how crucial this is when starting to code my start button features.
 I also realized in that context how important a clear structure and naming of functions is.

 # Deployment
-The project ChaChaCha teacher was deplayed using GitHub pages.
+The project ChaChaCha Teacher was deployed using GitHub pages.
 Therefore, I went to the GitHub website and:
 - picked the repository
 - clicked on settings
 - choose the tab 'pages'
 - in the source section I clicked on the drop-down menu, choose main and clicked save

 The website refreshed revealing the link to the published page which you can find here: https://andreagorsche.github.io/chachach-_teacher/